 - Stricture.
-This is a narrowing of part of the gut.
+This is a narrowing of part of the gut (gastrointestinal tract).
 It is due to scar tissue that may form in the wall of an inflamed part of the gut.
-A stricture can cause difficulty in food passing through (a blockage).
-This leads to pain and vomiting.
+A stricture can cause difficulty in food passing through (an obstruction).
+This leads to pain and being sick (vomiting).

 - Perforation.
 This is a small hole that forms in the wall of the gut.
-The contents of the gut can then leak out and cause infection or an abscess inside the abdomen.
+The contents of the gut can then leak out and cause infection or an abscess inside the tummy (abdomen).
 This can be serious and life-threatening.

 - Fistula.
-This is when the inflammation causes a channel to form between two parts of the body.
+This occurs when inflammation causes a channel to form between two parts of the body.
 For example, a fistula may form between a part of the small intestine and a part of the colon.
-Fistulas can also form between part of the gut and other organs such as the bladder or uterus (womb).
+Fistulas can also form between part of the gut and other organs such as the bladder or womb (uterus).
 The contents of the gut may then leak into these other organs.
 A perianal fistula sometimes develops.
 This is a fistula that goes from the anus or rectum and opens on to the skin near to the anus.

 - Cancer.
 People with Crohn's disease have a small increased risk of developing cancer of the colon compared with the risk of the general population.

-- Osteoporosis (thinning of the bones).
+- 'Thinning' of the bones (osteoporosis).
 The increased risk of this is related to the poor absorption of food that occurs in some people with severe Crohn's disease.

 How is Crohn's disease diagnosed?

 Depending on where the symptoms arise from, various tests may be done to confirm the diagnosis, and to determine how much of the gut is affected.
-For example, if you have symptoms coming from the colon or ileum, then a doctor may look inside the colon and ileum, using a special flexible telescope called a colonoscope.
-The colonoscope is passed through the anus, up into the colon, and a little further into the ileum.
-See separate leaflet called Colonoscopy for more detail.
+For example, if you have symptoms coming from the colon or ileum, a doctor may look inside the colon and ileum, using a special flexible telescope (a colonoscope).
+The colonoscope is passed through the anus, up into the colon and a little further into the ileum.
+See separate leaflet called Colonoscopy for more details.

 The typical appearance of the inside lining of the colon or ileum suggests Crohn's disease.
-Biopsies (small samples) of the lining of various parts of the colon and ileum are usually taken.
+Small samples (biopsies) of the lining of various parts of the colon and ileum are usually taken.
 These are looked at under a microscope.
 The typical pattern of the cells may confirm the diagnosis.

-If you have symptoms coming from the upper part of the gut, then a doctor may suggest a gastroscopy (endoscopy).
-This is where a thin, flexible telescope is passed down the oesophagus into the stomach.
+If you have symptoms coming from the upper part of the gut, a doctor may suggest a gastroscopy (endoscopy).
+This is a procedure in which a thin, flexible telescope is passed down the gullet (oesophagus) into the stomach.
 This allows a doctor or nurse to look inside.
-See separate leaflet called Gastroscopy (Endoscopy) for more detail.
+See separate leaflet called Gastroscopy (Endoscopy) for more details.

-You may be asked to provide a stool sample for analysis to check for various germs that are sometimes present in people with Crohn's disease.
+You may be asked to provide further stool samples for analysis to check for various germs that are sometimes present in people with Crohn's disease.
 Very occasionally, you may need to have an operation to diagnose Crohn's disease if your specialist cannot rule out an equally serious condition such as tuberculosis inside the abdomen.